-Timeline: Funding for FY2024 projects will likely not be appropriated by Congress until after January 2024 and will likely not be available to project leaders until April 2024 or later.
-Actual project start date will be the date grant agreement funding documents are signed.
-Project objectives must be met within the program timeline once the grant agreement is executed.
+Timeline: Funding for FY2025 projects will likely not be appropriated by Congress until after January 2025 and will likely not be available to project leaders until May 2025 or later.
+Actual project period of performance start date will be the date grant agreement funding documents are signed.
+Project objectives must be met within the project timeline once the grant agreement is executed.